HPDL Staff

 HPDL Board Members

 The Board of Directors consists of twelve elected members: two representatives from each of the three neighborhoods (Hale, Page, and Diamond Lake) and six at large members.
-There is no term limit but we ask for a two year commitment.
 Board members are expected to attend monthly meetings, serve on a committee, and support events that take place throughout the year.

 President